Tips For Passengers Going on an Ocean Cruise

-This has resulted in robberies of passengers and even deaths off the coast of Somalia.
-Even a famous movie with Tom Hanks, was made about one such attack here:
+And this has resulted in robberies of passengers and even deaths off the coast of Somalia.
+Tom Hanks made a motion picture about one such attack here:

 Captain Phillips Trailer – Tom Hanks, Catherine Keener

-This Maersk Alabama case, is nothing compared to the loss of life and dangerous events that unfold on private floating hotels and their transport shore vessels at sea.
+This Maersk Alabama case is nothing compared to the loss of life and critical events that unfold on private floating hotels and their transport shore vessels at sea.

 See the Below Video Dealing With Cruise Ship Accident Laws

 As noted in the video, these “floating palaces” have a responsibility to ensure the “duty of safe passage” to passengers.

 Injured passengers have the right to:

 - File a lawsuit against the owner of the sea vessel

 - Sue, the company that chartered the cruise ship